 Management software applications

-Management software applications are the largest of the six types designed to help monitor, plan, organize and manage multiple business processes under one cover.
+Management software applications are the largest of the six types designed to help monitor, plan, organize, and manage multiple business processes under one cover.
 The functions vary and depend on the business area the management application is designed for.
 Scheduling, cost control, budgeting, decision-making, and quality control are all about HR, ERP, CRM apps.
 Not to be naked, let’s see some examples:

 - Modern business values human resources as its primary asset.
-To optimize HR-department multi-layer work and integrate it into the whole system large business uses HR management apps: WorkBright, Namely, ClearCompany, Deputy, WorkStyle, Cezanne.
+To optimize HR-department multi-layer work and integrate it into the whole system, large business uses HR management apps: WorkBright, Namely, ClearCompany, Deputy, WorkStyle, Cezanne.

-Collaboration software app
+Collaboration software apps

 Automation enterprise applications

-- Sales force automation (SFA) (GreatVines, Simplr Solutions, OracleSales Cloud Service solution, ForceManager);
+- Salesforce automation (SFA) (GreatVines, Simplr Solutions, OracleSales Cloud Service solution, ForceManager);

 - Accounting software apps (Freshbooks, Zoho Books, QuickBooks, Xero);